IPv4: Addressing

 IPv4 uses 32-bit addresses which limits the address space to 4294967296 (232) addresses.

-IPv4 reserves special address blocks for private networks (~18 million addresses) and multicast addresses (~270 million addresses).
+IPv4 reserves special address blocks for private networks (224 + 220 + 216 ≈ 18 million addresses) and multicast addresses (228 ≈ 268 million addresses).

 Address representations

 IPv4 addresses may be represented in any notation expressing a 32-bit integer value.
-They are most often written in dot-decimal notation, which consists of four octets of the address expressed individually in decimal numbers and separated by periods.
+They are most often written in dot-decimal notation, which consists of four octets of the address expressed individually in decimal numbers (without any extra leading zeros) and separated by periods.